7 Innovative Ways To Finance a Home Remodeling Project

 Wondering how you will pay for your home remodel or repair?
 Consider one of these financing solutions for your next home remodeling project.

-As a homeowner, before you start looking for financing, it is important that you meet with your contractor, itemize what needs to be done and come up with a cost estimate.
+As a homeowner, before you start looking for financing, it is essential that you meet with your contractor, itemize what needs to be done and come up with a cost estimate.
 Be sure to factor in contingencies and unforeseen price hikes, generally 10% to 15% of the estimate.
-Once you have an estimate of your final costs, it is time to determine your finance options.
+Once you estimate your final costs, it is time to determine your finance options.

 The good news is that there are several innovative ways you can finance a home remodeling project.
 Here are seven of them: